bitbonk/web/source/docs/authoring-builds/ci-integration.md

 }
 ```

 Using the `nameof` operator for targets and parameters ensures refactoring-safety and that the configuration files are always up-to-date with the actual implementation.
+After changing the build configuration (e.g., renaming targets), the build must be triggered once, for instance by calling `nuke --help`.
 If any of the configuration files have changed, a warning is reported:

 ```c#
 NUKE Execution Engine version 1.0.0 (OSX,.NETStandard,Version=v2.0)